zeyadsaleh/Doctor-Reservation-System/README.md

 7. You can access the superadmin account by => username: superadmin, password: 123456789

-8. You can access any doctor's account within the seed and the password wil be 123456789
+8. You can access any doctor's account within the seed and the password will be 123456789

 Start the local development server
     ```